-Student at HCS can earn PE credit for High School in three different ways.
-Students are invited to participate in our athletic opportunities during the three different sports seasons (Fall, Winter and Spring).
+High School students at HCS can earn physical education credit in four different ways.
+Students are invited to participate in our athletic opportunities during the three different sports seasons (fall, winter and spring) or the HCS health class.
 A health class, sports officiating, or similar PE based class may be taken through the MTDA or other approved online educational institution.
 Students may also request to complete their required 1 credit of Physical Education by completing an approved outside activity or by submitting plans for a regular workout schedule supervised by a non-family member.
+Approval must be requested prior to moving forward with a formal plan.

-Academic Core Classes
+Online Academic Core Classes and Elective Options